itz-predator/ABAP/Day3 /Day3.md

-- ### 3.
+ ### Step 3.
 Go to transaction code SEGW and expand folder service Implementation  .

 - Under service implementation - Expand SDheaderSet. you will find different options.
 - Right click on GetEntitySet and select GO to ABAP work Bench .